6 Communities in Albuquerque Area

-Nestled amid the beautiful Sandia and Manzano Mountains, Albuquerque has all the urban amenities of a large metropolis while remaining close to the serenity of nature.
+Nestled amid the beautiful Sandia and Manzano Mountains, Albuquerque active adult communities have all the urban amenities of a large metropolis while remaining close to the serenity of nature.
 Shopping and fine dining rub elbows here with a dazzling variety of artistic and cultural events.
-While gazing at the blazing desert stars, it can be easy to forget that this relaxed cultural crossroads has a metropolitan population of nearly a million people, nearly a quarter of them aged 55 and over.
+While gazing at the blazing desert stars, it can be easy to forget that this relaxed cultural crossroads has a metropolitan population of nearly a million people, nearly a quarter of them aged 55 and better.

-Although cutting edge high technology drives Albuquerques strong economy, the New Mexico lifestyle runs at the relaxed pace of the Rio Grande, perfect for pursuing lifelong learning or just soaking in a rich multicultural music and arts scene.
-Physically active older adults will appreciate Albuquerques perfect outdoor weather for quiet backwoods hikes, sun-drenched rounds of golf, biking through historic Old Town, or the indescribable sensation as 700 balloons soar into a blue sky like no other.
-With so many active retirement options to choose from, you are certain to find one that is right for you.
+Physically minded adults will appreciate Albuquerque s 55+ communities that are located in an area with perfect outdoor weather.
+Quiet backwoods hikes, sun-drenched rounds of golf, biking through historic Old Town, or the indescribable sensation as 700 balloons soar into a blue sky like no other.
+With so many active retirement communities in New Mexico, you are certain to find one that is right for you.

-Sunshine predominates in Albuquerques climate, up to 300 days a year.
-Any days that dont have sunshine usually only have high wispy clouds.
-Although Albuquerque does have 4 distinct seasons, the main difference between them is very light, loose clothing during the hot summers and a slightly heavier sweater or maybe a coat on winter evenings.
+Sunshine predominates in Albuquerque s climate, up to 300 days a year.
+Any days that don t have sunshine usually only have high wispy clouds.
+Although Albuquerque does have four distinct seasons, the main difference between them is very light, loose clothing during the hot summers and a slightly heavier sweater or maybe a coat on winter evenings.
 In the Valley, winter temperatures range between highs close to 50 degrees and lows in the mid 20s.
 Summer daytime temperatures regularly go over 90 degrees, while evenings drop to the mid 50s.
 The higher the elevation, the cooler the climate.

-Most of Albuquerque is located in the rain shadow of the surrounding highlands.
+Most Albuquerque age-restricted communities are located in the rain shadow of the surrounding highlands.
 Rainfall during most months is under an inch.
 However, the foothills have more precipitation than the Valley, with as much as 17 inches annually.
-Winter snowstorms are much rarer than in that other mile-high city, Denver.
+Winter snowstorms are more rare than in that other mile-high city, Denver.
 Most winters have only a dusting of light, powdery snow that evaporates before midmorning except in the ski resorts of the Sandia Mountains.
 In 2006, an extremely rare snowstorm deposited over a foot of snow, most of it in the Sandia foothills.

 The Sandia and Manzano Mountains offer hikes and rock climbs at all levels of ability, as well as powder skiing during the winter.
 For a more sedate walk interrupted by a little white ball, there are 29 golf courses within the metro Albuquerque area alone.